ChristopherJohn29/tmd/README.md

 ### File Structure

-Below are the folders that are safe to touch
+Below are the list of folders that are safe to touch

 - application/controllers (for back-end)
 - application/models (for back-end)